threedworld-mit/tdw/Documentation/lessons/obi/solvers.md

 ## Create strawberry jam

 In this example, we'll define a highly viscous fluid that looks and behaves like strawberry jam.
-In an Obi fluid simulation, it is often insufficient to merely define a fluid correctly: You may need to set object parameters and global settings.
-In this case, we'll increase the number of solver substeps from 1 to 4 in order to allow the viscous jam to behave correctly, and we'll make the floor and reference object sticky.
+We'll increase the number of solver substeps from 1 to 4 in order to allow the viscous jam to behave correctly, and we'll make the floor and reference object sticky.

 ```python
 from tdw.controller import Controller